What is the Hardy Zephrus FWS?

 Which model do you have?

 I got the Hardy Zephrus 8'6" #5 in January 2016, just a few weeks after it was released.
 I'd actually ordered a heavily discounted end-of-line Hardy Zenith from John Norris of Penrith, which the Zephrus replaced.

-However, John Norris called me on Boxing Day to let me know they'd oversold on the Zenith and were wondering whether I might like a £550 Hardy Zephrus for £200 instead.
+However, John Norris called me on Boxing Day to let me know they'd oversold on the Zenith and were wondering whether I might like a brand new £550 Hardy Zephrus instead.
 It was an easy decision to make and brilliant service from John Norris!

 What line does it suit?